poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 [-1,1], [-2,1], [-3,1]...
 The adversary shell keep enumerating the regular number of [0,1] in some order, and the counter counts from 0 to the negative infinite direction, then after some step t the algorithm should keep generating new string from [-1,1] by the algorithm, which is a failure comparing to our goal.

 And the proof's from the paper is kind of not strong enough to make sure there is a finite stoping time to generate from the true language, but to generate from ite proper subset is useful.
-There comes another question, is the final practical result be able to produxe enough meaningful words  in the natural language processing.
+There comes another question, is the final practical result be able to produce enough meaningful words in the natural language processing.

+## Basic Principle of what Transformers do
+### Transformer Architecture Diagram

+Components Explained:
+Input Embedding:

+Converts input tokens (words or subwords) into dense vectors.
+Positional Encoding:

+Adds positional information to the embeddings to retain the order of tokens.
+Encoder:

+Self-Attention Mechanism: Computes attention scores to capture relationships between tokens.
+Feed-Forward Neural Network: Processes the output of the self-attention mechanism.
+Layer Normalization & Residual Connections: Applied after each sub-layer to stabilize training.
+Decoder:

+Masked Self-Attention Mechanism: Prevents attending to future tokens during training.
+Encoder-Decoder Attention: Allows the decoder to focus on relevant parts of the input sequence.
+Feed-Forward Neural Network: Processes the output from the attention mechanisms.
+Layer Normalization & Residual Connections: Applied similarly to the encoder.
+Output Layer:

+Produces the final prediction, often through a softmax layer to generate probabilities over the vocabulary.

+### Track the probability model working
+In the context of transformers, the probability model is typically associated with the final output layer of the model.
+Here’s a detailed explanation of where and how the probability model fits into the architecture:

+Location of the Probability Model
+Output Layer:
+Softmax Layer: The probability model is implemented here.
+After the decoder generates logits (raw predictions), the softmax function converts these logits into probabilities.
+The softmax function ensures that the output values are in the range [0, 1] and sum up to 1, making them interpretable as probabilities.
+Detailed Breakdown
+Decoder Output:

+After processing through multiple layers of self-attention and feed-forward networks in the decoder, the final representation is generated.
+This output can be seen as a high-dimensional vector for each token position in the sequence.
+Linear Transformation:

+The output vectors from the decoder are passed through a linear transformation (dense layer) to map them to the size of the vocabulary.
+This transformation produces logits, which are unnormalized scores for each token in the vocabulary.
+Softmax Function:

+The logits are then passed through a softmax function to convert them into probabilities.
+The softmax function computes the exponential of each logit, normalizes these values, and outputs a probability distribution over the vocabulary for each position in the sequence.

+#### Explanation
+Linear Transformation: The dense layer at the end of the decoder transforms the high-dimensional decoder output into logits corresponding to the vocabulary size.

+Softmax: This function converts logits into a probability distribution.
+Each position in the output sequence has a vector of probabilities representing the likelihood of each token in the vocabulary being the next token.

+Training and Generation
+Training: During training, the model is optimized to minimize the difference between the predicted probability distribution and the actual target tokens using loss functions like cross-entropy loss.

+Generation: During inference, the probabilities are used to generate tokens.
+Techniques like greedy decoding, beam search, or sampling can be employed to generate the final sequence from these probabilities.

+This output layer with the softmax function is where the probability model resides, providing a probabilistic interpretation of the model's predictions.